 This is a sample calculation for a single student’s semester award:

 Dual Credit / Dual Enrollment Provider

 |Best Choice University||English I||3||$75||

 ($150 + $235)

-The General Assembly has appropriated $5 million for the Dual Credit/Dual Enrollment Scholarship for the 2021-2022 academic year.
-The reach of this funding will depend on the number of eligible applications received and the amount of certified tuition and fee costs, which will not be known until the applications for the Spring 2022 semester have been processed.
-Likewise, since the AGI information necessary to establish the need cutoff will be collected through the application, the threshold for awards will not be known until the Spring 2022 applications are processed.
+The General Assembly has appropriated $7 million for the Dual Credit/Dual Enrollment Scholarship for the 2022-2023 academic year.
+The reach of this funding will depend on the number of eligible applications received and the amount of certified tuition and fee costs and is expected to be sufficient to fund all eligible students.
+In the event of a funding shortfall, awards will be made based on the earliest application received date.

 High School Responsibilities